nuagenetworks/nuage-metroae/Documentation/CUSTOMIZATION.md

 When a workflow is executed, each configuration file is validated against a data schema which ensures that all required fields are present and in the correct syntax.
 These schemas are located in the [schemas/](/schemas/) directory.
 They follow the json-schema.org standard.

 You have the option of configuring the default files provided in the deployments/default/ sub-directory, or creating your own sub-directories under the deployments/ directory.
 You can find examples of configuration files for different deployments in the [examples/](/examples/) directory.
 Unless a different deployment sub-directory name is specified, the default deployment is used when a workflow is executed.
-This method allows MetroAG to support many deployments (different configurations) in parallel and the ability to switch between them as required.
+This method allows MetroAE to support many deployments (different configurations) in parallel and the ability to switch between them as required.
 See below for the supported configuration files that you can specify in a deployments sub-directory.

 ### `common.yml`
 `common.yml` contains the common configuration parameters for the deployment for all components and workflows.
 This file is always required for any workflow.